 The basis of their costumes are knit pajamas I made using THIS sewing pattern.
 I wanted this part of the costume to be well sewn with good interlock knit fabric, so they could use the pieces as actual pajamas later.
 I love this pattern.
 I have used it several times, and plan to sew Nat’s Christmas pj’s from it this year.

 Their vests are completely no-sew.
 I just cut a front slit and neck hole in a long rectangle cut just wider than their shoulders and belted them on.
 For Owen, I used some inexpensive Jet Set costume grade knit.
 For Reid I used some felt backed pleather I found in the red tag fabrics at Jo-Ann.
 Actually all the fabric is from Jo-Ann!
 The pleather didn’t move with him quite as well and bunched up easily, but I felt it was much more dark side “Anakin” looking.

 For the pattern, I used the Five and Ten Designs Volume Two e-book pattern as a basis.
 I measured from the back of the bottom of their necks to their just above their heels to determine how long I needed each cape.
 Then I widened and flared out the front and back pieces, and the sleeves.
 I also enlarged the armscye.
 I was in quick and dirty sewing mode, so I didn’t adjust the sleeve to fit my new armscye perfectly, but just good enough.
-For the hood I exaggerated the volume like crazy but kept the neckline the same so it would fit on the cape correctly.
+For the hood I exaggerated the volume like crazy but kept the neckline the same so it would fit on the robe correctly.

-I almost didn’t make them capes at all, but I am so glad I did.
+I almost didn’t make them robes at all, but I am so glad I did.
 It really completes their looks, and will provide extra warmth and protection from the drizzly rain forecast-ed for today, without killing their costume.

 I wanted to make ours look like THESE cool ones, but it was one of the details that fell through the cracks.
 They don’t care though.
 As long as they can whack each other with them, they’re happy. :)